Hello, friends of The Creative Space!

 It is with disappointment that we share the news that we will not be able to continue operating at our beautiful home at 12 Dunlop Street East, but will be looking for a smaller location, hopefully in 2019.

 As many of you know, we have sacrificed a lot to grow this vision, taking it well beyond our doors to be a catalyst for startup activity in our downtown and around the province, bringing a spotlight to Barrie and pioneering the energy behind the emerging entrepreneurial eco-system, seeing more and more public-private partnerships year after year.
-Our dream was always to be a space where public and private sector work together to help small business/startups collaborate, learn and grow within a trusted community.
+Our dream has always to be a space where the public and private sectors work together to help small businesses/startups collaborate, learn and grow within a trusted community.

 We were one of six genuine coworking spaces in Canada when we launched back in 2008 and joined only a couple of handfuls of such spaces in North America.
 We instigated Simcoe County’s first hackerspace with SimCoLab.
 We were instrumental in pushing the envelope around public-private partnerships, with relationships with public schools, high schools, Junior Achievement, YMCA, Georgian College, Maclaren Art Centre, Laurentian University and the City of Barrie.

 Some of the highlighted events and programs we are proud of include SimCoLab, smOffice, Startup Barrie, Ignite Barrie, Open Coffee Club, TrepDesks, TrepTalks, TrepMixers, Pitch Planet, SPARK, Boardsters, video game summer camps, The Creative Space Collingwood (which will still remain open), Blockchain and Buskers, etc.